antononcube/Raku-LLM-Graph/README-work.md

 - Each node must be defined with only one of "eval-function", "llm-function", or "listable-llm-function".

+- The spec-synonyms "eval-sub", "llm-sub", "listable-llm-sub", and "test-sub" can be used instead of "eval-function", "llm-function", "listable-llm-function", and "test-function", respectively.

 - The "test-function" specification makes a node evaluation conditional on the results from other nodes.

 - Possible "llm-function" specifications `prompt_i` include: